mdgriffith/elm-codegen/guide/UsingHelpers.md

 MyFile.add5 20
 ```

+Cool!

+**Note!** any helpers that are in the `helpers` directory will be copied over into your target directory.

 ## What's in the box?

 Let's take a peak into the `Gen/Html.elm` file.
 The hope is that it's not too hard to read once you get used to it.